eziodeyk/OR-ML-survey/README.md

 Alex Nowak  et al. 2017, PMLR, (graph matching, TSP)
 github: https://github.com/alexnowakvila/QAP_pt
 In this work, researchers try to directly use a ***siamese*** GNN to process two given graphs into embedding features and predict matching basd on these features.
 (It states that there are two approaches to train models: ground-truth based and cost based.)
-The auther stated promising results through supervised learning, and its performance on TSP is slightly less optimal than Pointer Network.
+The author stated promising results through supervised learning, and its performance on TSP is slightly less optimal than Pointer Network.
 The main drawback of this model is ***the need for expensive ground truth examples*** and the gap to the optimal solver is hypothetically due to the model architecture.

 #### Learning to Solve NP-Complete Problems: A Graph Neural Network for Decision TSP